TiryagishPrayad/ETHMEDIX/README.md

    cd ethmedix
    npm install

-// installing dependencies is important such that no errors are occured during the execution of the project.
+// installing dependencies is important such that no errors are occured during the execution of the project..

 3. Set up the Ethereum development environment:
    - Install Hardhat globally: